GIANTS Studio Modding Tool for FS25

 </modDesc>

 Let us break down what each part of the .xml tells the game about your mod and why they are needed.
-In the first line, we specify the XML declaration which describes some information about the .xml file.
+In the first line, we specify the XML declaration, which describes some information about the .xml file.
 It is read by XML editors to get more information about the .xml format.
 This is not relevant to the functionality of your mod but is needed for .xml files.
 Next, we have the descVersion field which specifies the minimum feature set of the game needed to run the mod.
 The descVersion field should always be set to the current available game patch version; that value can be found in the newest ModHub Guidelines.

-The next field is the author section which records who the mod author is, which is you!
+The next field is the author section, which records who the mod author is, which is you!
 It’s important to include this field so that you are credited for your mod when it is published to the ModHub.
-The version field defines the current version of the mod; this is required so that you can specify different versions when you update the mod and publish again to the ModHub.
+The version field defines the current version of the mod; this is required so that you can specify different versions when you update the mod and publish it again to the ModHub.
 The multiplayer supported field specifies whether your mod supports multiplayer gameplay.
 If enabled, the mod will be selectable when creating a multiplayer game and hidden otherwise.

 Next, we specify the title of your mod using the title field.
-The text in this field will be used when your mod is displayed in the mod menu and you support multiple languages by wrapping the text with the locale.
+The text in this field will be used when your mod is displayed in the mod menu, and you support multiple languages by wrapping the text with the locale.
 In the preceding example, we say this is English with an <en></en>.

 Similarly, the description field will be used to display a description of your mod under the title in the mod menu and can also be localized with different wrappers.
 You can also define an icon for when your mod is displayed by defining the iconFilename field.
 The field should contain the path to the image file relative to the mod folder.